MetaMain/kaleel/_pages/about.md

 Recent News
 ======
-May 2026: Our proposal, "Systemic Broadening Participation in Computing Interventions at the University of Rhode Island" has been funded by Northeastern University's Center for Inclusive Computing.
+May 2026: Our proposal, <em>"Systemic Broadening Participation in Computing Interventions at the University of Rhode Island"</em> has been funded by Northeastern University's Center for Inclusive Computing.

 Nov 2025: Our [paper](https://arxiv.org/abs/2506.14582) on election security is accepted at <b>CCS'25</b>.
 The acceptance rate for CCS this year was 13.9% ([source](https://github.com/puzhuoliu/Computer-Security-Conference-Acceptance-Rate)).